Skip to Content

 Please leave a comment on the blog or share a photo on Pinterest

-Each recipe on this blog has been written with great care and love to the best of my ability with you in mind.
+With you in mind, each recipe on this blog has been written with great care and love to the best of my ability.

-It’s free and on the blog, for you to try anytime.
+It’s free and on the blog, so that you can try it anytime.

-All I ask is that you do not save it on any apps, recipe boxes or online groups which will affect me as a food blogger and the growth of this blog.
+All I ask is that you do not save it on any apps, recipe boxes or online groups, which will affect me as a food blogger and the growth of this blog.

-I would appreciate it if you only share the link rather than the full recipe.
+I would appreciate it if you could share the link rather than the full recipe.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.